bipinmahat/Bipinmahat/README.md

 # 👋 Hi, I'm Bipin Mahat
 - 🌱 Passionate about programming and technology.
-- 🎓 Studying Computer Engineering Technology at Seneca College.
+- 🎓 Graduated Computer Engineering Technology at Seneca College.
 - 🚀 Open to collaboration on interesting projects.

 ---